Prince Street Pizza

 Prince Street Pizza, New York City — Pearl Verdict

-No reservation required, open until the early hours, and ranked among the leading cheap eats in North America three years running by Opinionated About Dining — Prince Street Pizza on Prince St in SoHo is one of the easiest worthwhile pizza stops in the city.
+No reservation required, open until the early hours, ranked among the leading cheap eats in North America three years running by Opinionated About Dining — Prince Street Pizza on Prince St in SoHo is one of the easiest worthwhile pizza stops in the city.
 Getting in is never the problem.
 The question is whether it earns a return visit once the novelty has worn off.
-The answer is yes, and for reasons that go beyond location.
+The answer is yes, for reasons that go beyond location.

 What You Need to Know Before You Go

-The address puts you in SoHo, a neighbourhood that sees heavy foot traffic from shoppers, tourists, and locals.
+The address puts you in SoHo, a neighbourhood that sees heavy foot traffic from shoppers, tourists, locals.
 That context matters because it means Prince Street Pizza has to earn its reputation against inflated expectations and easy alternatives.
 It does.
 The visual cue you'll notice first is the slice itself: the square, Sicilian-style format with a thick, airy base and a heavily caramelised undercarriage.
 That char on the bottom is not accidental.
 It's the product of a baking approach that prioritises crust texture alongside what sits on leading.

 If you've been once and went straight for the obvious order, the sensible next move is to arrive earlier in the day when slices have turned over most recently.
 Late-night visits (the kitchen runs until 3–5 am depending on the day) are convenient but quality is more variable when you're eating a slice that has been sitting.
-The visual difference between a fresh-from-the-oven slice and one that's been under a heat lamp for 45 minutes is visible before you even pick it up , the cheese surface tells you everything.
+The visual difference between a fresh-from-the-oven slice and one that's been under a heat lamp for 45 minutes is visible before you even pick it up, the cheese surface tells you everything.

 Hours and Practical Logistics

-How Prince Street Pizza Compares , NYC Pizza
+How Prince Street Pizza Compares, NYC Pizza

 | Venue | Style | Booking Required | Late Night? | OAD Cheap Eats Listed? |